AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 ## Previewing and Publishing {#preview}

-Because you need to select your content to select it in the editor, the editor does not allow you to follow links or interact with your content by tapping or clicking when it is in an edit mode.
+Because you need to select your content to modify it in the editor, the editor does not allow you to follow links or interact with your content by tapping or clicking.
 Using preview mode, you can follow the links within your content and experience it as your users would before publishing.

 1. In the Universal Editor toolbar, select **Preview**.